Bounding through pristine backcountry powder is the holy grail of every dedicated snow junkie but how can you make that dream a reality?

 What is cat skiing?

-Cat skiing is a form a guided backcountry exploration, taking you away from the borders of controlled ski areas to ride through untouched powder.
+Cat skiing is a form of guided backcountry exploration, taking you away from the borders of controlled ski areas to ride through untouched powder.
 Rather than using a helicopter to access the backcountry, a snowcat acts as your lift, which makes it far cheaper than heli-skiing for an equally heroic outcome.

 Snowcats take you up the mountain on purpose-built snow roads, drop you off at the top for a guided descent through virgin snow, and pick you up again at the bottom to do it all again.
 Cat ski operations have access to enormous backcountry areas, and untracked powder is all-but guaranteed.